 This recipe is part of those many memories that I can pull from my growing years.
 It was the dessert for almost every holiday.
 The anticipation to this no-bake cheesecake would start early in the morning.
 We would want to eat just to get our hands on it.
 It even hides a little family secret, and I’m counting on your total discretion to keep it that way, OK?

 On one Thanksgiving we made two of these and for some reason one ended up being firmer and tangier than the other.
 My sister and I decided to keep that one away form the rest of the family.
 Knowing that probably we wouldn’t need to cut completely this second cheesecake, it would be our treat during the next few days to eat with all the leftovers.
 We were so clever!!...
 Still, karma has its ways to remind us who’s in charge.
 So, as well mannered hosts, we went to pick the first pie and when we were walking to the table it dropped.
 A moment of silence here, please… Ok, I can talk now.
 My sister and I looked at each other, shocked.
 What the fudge???
 With our spirits crushed and our food expectations for the next days shattered, we had to go back to the fridge and take out our little gem.

 This memory, to this day, makes me laugh so much.
 It reminds me of a time of total innocence, yet total dare.
 The perfect juxtaposition that you want to have when you are growing up and one we should never loose in the process.

-3. I added the pistachios to add some nutty notes to the recipe, but they are totally optional.
+3. I added the pistachios to add some nutty notes to the crust, but they are totally optional.
 Just follow the instructions using only the cookies.

-4. If you want to speed up the chilling process you may place the cheesecake in the freezer for an hour, then transfer it to the fridge and chill for 3 to 4 hours.
+4. If you want to speed up the chilling process you may place the cheesecake in the freezer for an hour, then transfer it to the fridge and chill for at least 4 hours, preferably overnight.

 No bake Cheesecake with Shortbread Pistachio Crust